Careers360 Logo

 Steps included in the mechanism of electrophilic substitution reactions:

-Step1: In the first step formation of electrophile occur.
+Step 1: In the first step formation of electrophiles occurs.

-Step2: To form the carbonium ion electrophile needs to attack on aromatic ring.
+Step 2: To form the carbonium ion electrophile needs to attack the aromatic ring.

-Step3: Loss in number of proton gives us the substitution product.
+Step 3: Loss in a number of protons gives us the substitution product.

-Some of the polynuclear hydrocarbons contains benzene rings more than two in its chain, and when they fused together they produce property which creates cancer.
+Some of the polynuclear hydrocarbons contain benzene rings more than two in their chains, and when they fuse together they produce property that creates cancer.

 They are formed by the incomplete combustion of tobacco, coal, etc.